xmos/lib_trycatch/README.rst

 Summary
 -------

-A library providing a way to handle hardware and software exceptions.
+A library providing a way to handle hardware and thrown exceptions.

 By default, exception are caught in a trap handler that halts the tile, awaiting external intervention.